opencog/docker/indigo/README.md

    nodes shared by all robots, and nothing more.

 * `ros-opencog` contains a docker image for ROS and OpenCog.
-Depends on `ros-base`, above.  it does not provide anything beyond a configured ROS+OpenCog environment.
+Depends on `ros-base`, above.
+It does not provide anything beyond a configured ROS+OpenCog environment.

 * `ros-blender` contains a docker image for ROS and blender.
-Depends on `ros-base`, above.  it does not provide anything beyond a configured ROS+blender environment.
+Depends on `ros-base`, above.
+It does not provide anything beyond a configured ROS+blender environment.

+* `ros-incog-blender` contains a docker image for ROS, opencog and blender.
+Depends on `ros-opencog`, above.
+It does not provide anything beyond a configured ROS+opencog+blender environment.

 * `eva-ros` contains the basic Hanson Robotics Eva blender rig, together with the ROS nodes needed for vision processing.